CLOVIS-AI/website/docs/website/docs/experience.md

 I'm a software engineer based in Bordeaux, France.
 I'm a native French speaker and fluent English speaker.

-I specialize in Kotlin, especially backend and web.
+I specialize in Kotlin (backend and web) and MongoDB.

 ## Professional experience